TNG/ArchUnit/README.md

 # default = false - This has an performance impact
 resolveMissingDependenciesFromClassPath=true

+# Extends the customizability of 'resolveMissingDependenciesFromClassPath' by allowing to specify
+# a custom implementation of ClassResolver.
+Such a custom implementation has full control, how
+# type names should be resolved against JavaClasses.
+SelectedClassResolverFromClasspath is one example,
+# it allows to resolve some types from the classpath (based on their package, while others are
+# just stubbed.
+E.g. if you want to resolve classes from your own app, but not from java.util..
+# or similar.
+#
+# classResolver.args allows to configure constructor parameters, to be supplied to a constructor
+# accepting a single List<String> parameter.
+If no arguments are configured, a default constructor
+# is supported as well.
+#
+# default = absent - fall back to evaluating 'resolveMissingDependenciesFromClassPath'
+classResolver=com.tngtech.archunit.core.importer.resolvers.SelectedClassResolverFromClasspath
+classResolver.args=com.tngtech.archunit.core,com.tngtech.archunit.base

 # Should ArchUnit include the MD5 sum of imported classes into the JavaClass#getSource()
 # This way failure tracking can be improved, if there are inconsistencies within the imported sources.
 #